martin-markov1980/oop-people-app/README.md

  - Clone the repo to your local
  - cd to the php-list-people-app folder and run: ddev start
  - From the project root folder run: ddev composer install
- - import the database with:
- ddev import-db --src=people.sql
+ - to play with some ready data, from the root folder import the database with: ddev import-db --src=people.sql
  - to open the app in your browser run: ddev launch